 The main function of the triceps brachii is the extension of the elbow joint.

-The triceps can also help support the elbow joint when the forearm and hand perform movements such as writing .
+The triceps can also help support the elbow joint when the forearm and hand perform movements such as writing, according to the National Library of Medicine .

 The triceps is composed of three heads: